grumpyjames/birding-almanac/features/a-200-bird-year/part-24-osprey-spectacular.md

 degree turn back towards Littleferry.
 Believe it or not, we're still on the same nature reserve.
 This side is considerably more wooded.
-Gordon claims Redstart and Crossbill are possibilities here, as well as even more Ospreys.
-A beautiful walk through the woods yields, amusingly, two more of the third only; and these Ospreys we _hear_ as well as seen.
+Gordon claims Redstart and Crossbill are possibilities here, as well as yet more Ospreys.
+A beautiful walk through the woods yields, amusingly, two more of the third only; and these Ospreys we _hear_ as well as see.
 Woodland birds are a bit thin on the ground; a small band of Long-tailed Tits and some very proud Chaffinches.

 #### Making camp in Lairg